phillipdavidstearns/PGTE_5585_F2019/notes/week11/week11.md

 3. Enter `https://arduino.esp8266.com/stable/package_esp8266com_index.json` into the **Additional Board Manager URLs** field.
 4. Click **"Tools"** in the menu bar, mouse over **"Boards: ..."**, then click **"Boards Manager"**
 5. Enter **"esp8266"** in the filter field and install the board package.
+6. You may have to restart your Arduino IDE

 Documentation: [Welcome to ESP8266 Arduino Core’s documentation!](https://arduino-esp8266.readthedocs.io/en/2.5.2/)